crossorigin="anonymous"> crossorigin="anonymous"> crossorigin="anonymous">

 Humming Bird Island Airways

-Humming Bird Island Airways is today as Trans Maldivian Airways, it is the oldest air transfer operator operating in the country, providing seaplane transfer services to a large number of tourist resorts.
-TMA currently operates the world's largest seaplane fleet.
-As of 2016, December it operates out of Gan International Airport, servicing resorts in Addu, and Huvadhu Atoll.
+Humming Bird Island Airways, now operating as Trans Maldivian Airways (TMA), is the oldest air transfer service provider in the Maldives, specializing in seaplane transfers for numerous tourist resorts.
+TMA currently maintains the world's largest seaplane fleet, ensuring seamless connectivity across the archipelago.
+Since December 2016, the airline has also been operating out of Gan International Airport, offering transfer services to resorts in Addu and Huvadhu Atoll.

 66643507_2285016661575160_10685915010820